 “Everything’s normal here — for the moment,” said 41-year-old hospital worker Emilio Garcia.
 “But we’ve never experienced this before — it’s like a small test of how things could be without Fidel.”

-Slideshow: Life of Castro The leaders of China, Venezuela, Brazil, Bolivia and Mexico were among many wishing Castro well.
+Slideshow: Fidel Castro: The Life of the Cuban Leader The leaders of China, Venezuela, Brazil, Bolivia and Mexico were among many wishing Castro well.
 But in Washington, politicians were already speculating about a post-Castro Cuba.
 The European Union sent a terse get-well.

 Cubans were stunned when Castro’s secretary read a letter on state television Monday night announcing their leader was temporarily turning over power to his 75-year-old brother, the island’s defense minister.